alleaffengaffen/tevbox/README.md

 ## Solution design

 In general: a tevbox is just a dead-simple VPS with a mainstream Linux Distro and some development tools as well as the famous [code-server](https://github.com/coder/code-server).
 In my case I'm using [Hetzner](http://hetzner.de/) for this job as their machines are very affordable.
+But it could be anything, doesn't even need to be public (but Internet access would help ;))

 The workflow for creating a new VM is as follows:
 - Head over to the Actions tab of this repository and manually dispatch the workflow "Create new instance".